 14. Treeing Cur

 The Treeing Hound, or Treeing Cur, is one of several similar hound dog breeds.
-They are used as herders as well as hunters, but they will make loyal and loving family companions that will get along with all family members of all ages.
+They are used as herders as well as hunters, but they will make loyal and loving family companions that will get along with family members of all ages.
 The word cur means unkempt, and these breeds are bred for their utility rather than their looks.
 This does not mean that they are unattractive, but it does mean that the visual appearance of Treeing Curs can vary wildly from one to the next.

 15. Basset Griffon

 Both the Petite and the Grand Basset Griffon are hunting dogs, and both are known for being friendly and lively animals.
-They tend to get along with other dogs, can form a close bond with family children, but they do require regular exercise to ensure that they remain healthy and fit.
+They tend to get along with other dogs and can form a close bond with family children, but they do require regular exercise to ensure that they remain healthy and fit.

 Where scent hounds use their sense of smell to locate and track prey, sight hounds rely on their vision.
 They have acute eyesight and they tend to be highly alert as they look for movement.
 This type of breed can be prone to chasing small animals and anything they perceive to be a small animal, like a leaf.

-Sight Hounds: Breeds
+The 11 Sight Hound Breeds

 16. Afghan Hound

-The Afghan Hound is instantly recognizable for its long locks and beautiful hair.
+The Afghan Hound is instantly recognizable for its long locks of beautiful hair.
 It is a dignified breed that is very loyal to its owners.
 The breed will become dedicated to its family, and while its coat is quite high maintenance, it does not shed freely, which means that it is actually considered a suitable dog for owners with allergies and sensitivities.

 The Basenji is a Congolese hound dog that was used for flushing animals.
 They were also used to hunt and kill rodents in villages.
 Today, they are as likely to be utilized as family pets and they are chosen because they are loyal and loving, fun and friendly.
 They are an intelligent breed and are considered reasonably easy to train but this is another breed that will require a lot of exercise every day.